cutright/DVH-Analytics-Bokeh/README.md

 and edit this map.
 Each roi points to an institutional roi, physician roi, and a physician.

 ### To Do List
-- [X] Write SQL_Tools fuctions to remove a plan row from PatientPlans master table

 - [ ] Write DICOM pre-import validation function

-- [X] Adjust Connect_to_SQL() from SQL_Tools to read a config file for SQL server login information

-- [ ] Force SQL_DVH_to_Py to conform to 1cGy dose bin size

-- [X] Convert this to do list into a markdown task list

-- [X] Remove PlanIDs and use StudyInstanceUID instead (Assume DB input are only final composite dose)

 - [ ] Add thorough comments throughout all code